 Step five– Stop the use of force, fear, and pain.
 Immediately stop the use of any and all aversives for the management and training of your dog.
 Common aversives include but are not limited to; prong, pinch, choke, or shock collars, alpha rolls, squirt bottles, and the entire dominance/alpha construct.
 Aversives impair our dog’s ability to learn, damage the human-dog bond and trust, and often result in an emotional outburst resulting in the same behavior problems you wish to resolve.
 For these reasons, the AAHA guidelines, The American Veterinary Society of Animal Behavior (AVSAB), and the Pet Professional Guild (PPG) categorically oppose the use of aversive techniques for the training and husbandry of a dog. < FMI – Dog Training – Reward Based Training versus Aversives – http://bit.ly/RewardVSAversive >

 Step six – Manage Your Dog and Their Environment to Prevent the Behavior – If you have a dog that could potentially injure any other living thing, you have a moral and legal responsibility to prevent that from happening.
 It is also essential to understand that a dog that continues to behave aggressively does so because they are being rewarded for that behavior.
 While you may not be intentionally rewarding reactivity and aggression, the environment or the dog’s own internal reward mechanisms can act as a reinforcer.
 Every time this behavior is rewarded it becomes stronger and more likely. < FMI – Management of An Aggressive, Fearful or Reactive Dog – http://bit.ly/BhxManagement >

 Step seven –Talk to your veterinarian or a veterinary behaviorist.
 If you have not already done so, make an appointment with your veterinarian to have a detailed discussion about your dog’s behavioral issues.
 Aggression can be caused by many medical problems.
-Pain, neurological disorders, tumors, thyroid disease, and other hormone-related problems, and even an adverse reaction to a vaccine can cause aggression.
+Pain, neurological disorders, tumors, tick-borne diseases, thyroid disease, other hormone-related problems, and even an adverse reaction to a vaccine can cause aggression.
 Any medical issues related to your dog’s behavior need to be identified and resolved if you wish the behavior to change.